Categories

 Reviews

-Appearance: hazy pale amber with two fingers of fluffy ivory head, good retention and moderate lacing.
-(4/5) Aroma: caramel, pine, citrus, grass.
-(7/10) Taste: moderate-high sweet, high bitter.
-(7/10) Palate: medium slightly oily body, moderate carbonation, off-dry building bitter finish.
-(4/5)
+Appearance: slightly hazy pale amber with one fat finger of loose ivory head, good retention and moderate soapy lacing.
+(4/5) Aroma: leafy weeds, citrus, caramel, pine.
+(7/10) Taste: moderate sweet, moderate bitter.
+(7/10) Palate: medium body, moderate carbonation, off-dry medium duration bitter finish.
+(3/5)

 7.5/10 #ryansbooze ryansbooze.com